 The Winchester Hospital says that surgery of this kind normally only takes half an hour to 2 hours.
 So, it doesn’t take very long and you get to go home after.

-More importantly, however, surgery is the last bursitis treatment that your doctors will consider and will only be recommended if nothing else works.
+More importantly, surgery is the last bursitis treatment that your doctors will consider.
+They will recommend it if nothing else works.